 When you purchase lumber products and engineered wood products for resale, you are responsible for collecting the assessment at the time of sale and reporting and paying the amounts due to the BOE.

 If you purchase lumber and engineered wood products to produce items to sell at retail (for example, lumber products to make prefabricated cabinets), you may purchase the products for resale and their purchase is not subject to the assessment.

 In addition, the subsequent sale of products that you have manufactured, assembled, processed or produced from the lumber products and engineered wood products is not subject to the assessment (see Definitions and Assessment Table, for products not subject to the assessment).

-How a consumer can pay the 1% assessment to the BOE
+How a consumer can pay the 1 percent (1%) assessment to the BOE

-If you are a consumer of lumber products and engineered wood products and do not currently hold a seller’s permit, you may register with the BOE to report and pay the 1% assessment online using eRegistration (eReg). eReg is also available in our field offices.
-Please contact our Taxpayer Information Section for assistance at 1-800-400-7115.
+If you are a consumer of lumber products and engineered wood products and do not currently hold a seller’s permit, you may register with us to report and pay the 1% assessment online at our website at www.boe.ca.gov by selecting New Registration, and then select Pay use tax and/or the lumber products assessment on one time purchase.
+Once you have registered, you can pay any use tax due by filing your return.
+You can also register to report use tax in person at any of our field offices.
+Please contact our Customer Service Center for assistance at 1-800-400-7115.